helmfile/helmfile/docs/otel.md

 The root span is named after the command (`helmfile apply`, `helmfile sync`, ...) and carries `helmfile.command`, `helmfile.file`, `helmfile.environment`, and `helmfile.selectors` attributes, plus `helmfile.exit_code` and the error (if any) at the end.

 Every external process helmfile starts — each helm invocation, hook command, and plugin exec — gets its own span nested under the command span: `helm.exec` (with `helm.subcommand`) for helm binaries, `os.exec` otherwise, both carrying `exec.command`, redacted `exec.args`, and `exec.exit_code` on failure.

+State loading is traced too: `helmfile.discover_states`, one `helmfile.load` per state file (including nested helmfiles), with `helmfile.render` and `helmfile.parse` children — rendering is frequently the hidden time sink.
+Each hook execution produces a `helmfile.hook` span (with `hook.event` and `hook.name`) that its subprocess span nests under.

 Per-release spans are on the roadmap; see [the design proposal](proposals/otel-tracing.md) for the planned span taxonomy.